Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under - December 6

 Arizona State vs. SMU Betting Trends

-- This season, games featuring the Sun Devils have gone over the point total twice.

-- SMU has covered three times in eight matchups with a spread this season.
+- SMU has put together a 3-5-0 record against the spread this season.

-- So far this year, just one of the Mustangs games has gone over the point total.

 Arizona State Futures Odds